BethanyG/python-lab/labs/lab2.md

 Notice that `square` draws a square with sides that are `100` long.
 What if we wanted a square with sides `50` long?

-* We could write a new square function...
+* We could write a whole new function, just for squares 50 long.
-* OR, we could use a variable!
+* Or, we could use a *variable*!

 ```python
 length = 100